amandeepsinghkhanna/amandeepsinghkhanna.github.io/_posts/2023-02-14-feature-selection-techniques.md

 ## 1. Filter Methods:

 ### 1.1.
 Pearson's Correlation Coefficient (PCC):

 Developed by Karl Pearson, the Pearson’s Correlation Coefficient (AKA.
 Pearson’s r or Pearson’s Product Moment Correlation) provides a mechanism to measure the degree of the linear relationship between any two sets of continuous data [4].
 Given a pair of continuous random variables X and Y, the PCC (⍴) is expressed as

 $$\rho(X, Y) = \frac{Cov(X, Y)}{\sigma X \sigma Y}$$

 $$\rho(X, Y) = \frac{\Sigma (X - \bar{X})(Y - \bar{Y})}{\sqrt{\Sigma (X - \bar{x})^2}\sqrt{\Sigma (Y - \bar{Y})^2}}$$

+The value of the PCC ranges between -1 and +1, where +1 and -1 indicate the strongest degrees of the linear relationship between the pair of continuous random variables and 0 indicates no linear relationship between the two random variables.
+The limitations of the PCC are:

+- Can only be used to determine the strength of linear relationships

+- Easily distorted by the presence of outliers

+- Can be incorrectly used to infer a causal relationship between the features (Correlation does not imply causation.)

+Despite these limitations, the PCC is an effective feature selection tool for regression problems.

 The python implementation for all the feature selection techniques mentioned above can be found [here](https://github.com/amandeepsinghkhanna/feature-selection-techniques)